boum-garden/sdk/README.md

 ## Development

 ### Dependecy management
 [Poetry](https://python-poetry.org/) is used for depency management and publishing flow.

 ### Versioning
 Versioning is done using [bumpver](https://pypi.org/project/bumpver/) with [semantic versioning](https://semver.org/)

+### Testing
+There are two types of tests in this repository: unit tests and contract tests.

+#### Unit tests
+These are completely self-contained and have no external dependencies.

+#### Contract tests
+These test the interactions of the SDK with the boum API.
+They require an instance (fake or real) of the API to run against